-When her Manhattan trial opened last month, Jordan showed no emotion as a prosecutor described to a jury a "chilling and horrifying scenario" in which Jordan allegedly forced the autistic boy to swallow a deadly drug cocktail.
-Bruises on the boy's nose, chin and chest indicated that she got on top of him and pressed the poisonous mix of painkillers and anti-inflammatories down his throat with a syringe, the prosecutor alleged.
+When her trial opened last month, Jordan showed no emotion as a prosecutor described to a jury a “chilling and horrifying scenario” in which Jordan allegedly forced the boy to swallow the deadly cocktail.
+Bruises on the boy’s nose, chin and chest indicated that she got on top of him and pressed the poisonous mix of painkillers and anti-inflammatories down his throat with a syringe, the prosecutor alleged.

 Looking gaunt and pale, Jordan denied that scenario on the stand Wednesday.

-"Did you climb on top of Jude and grab his jaw and forcibly put liquid drugs down his throat," defense lawyer Allan Brenner asked.
+“Did you climb on top of Jude and grab his jaw and forcibly put liquid drugs down his throat,” Brenner asked.